fommil/fpmortals/manuscript/complete.md

 What remains to be studied are the implementations in terms of data structures, which have different performance characteristics and niche methods.

+This section goes into the implementation details for each data type.
+It is not essential to remember everything presented here: the goal is to gain a high level understanding of how each data structure works.

 Because all the collection data types provide more or less the same list of typeclass instances, we shall avoid repeating the list, which is often some variation of:

 -   `Monoid`
 -   `Traverse` / `Foldable`